pexels-pixabay-267586

 Can I Apply Every Year?

-Yes, you can apply every year, even if you have already been successful, but remember even if you are eligible to apply for more than one grant, you can only apply for one of them.
+Yes, you can apply every year, even if you have already been successful.
+Remember that even if you are eligible to apply for multiple grants, you can only apply to one each year.

-Take some time to complete your application, as the more complete and detailed your application is, the higher your chance is of being successful.
-And please do fill out the application yourself.
+Take some time to complete your application, as the more complete and detailed your application is, the higher your chance is of it being successful!
+Remember that all grant applications must be written by the person applying.